 "On my honor, I have neither given nor received unauthorized aid in doing this assignment."

-Support services for students with disabilities are coordinated by the Disability Resource Center in the Dean of Students Office.
+Support services for students with disabilities are coordinated by the Disability Resource Center in the Division for Student Life.
 All support services provided for University of Florida students are individualized to meet the needs of students with disabilities.
 To obtain individual support services, each student must meet with one of the support coordinators in the Disability Resources Program and collaboratively develop appropriate support strategies.
 Appropriate documentation regarding the student's disability is necessary to obtain any reasonable accommodation or support service.

 Turnitin is an internet-based anti-plagiarism technology that enables faculty members to determine if research papers have been plagiarized.